We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 The original name, going back over a hundred years, was 'hyperkinetic impulse disorder', and for a while was Attention Deficit Disorder (ADD).
 In the late 1980s, the hyperactivity, from the original hyperkinetic (frantic movements) observations, was added, and the condition became ADHD.
 The signs of ADHD include difficulty staying focused, and being forgetful, careless, disorganised, impatient, irresponsible, impulsive and inconsiderate.
 ADHD can affect learning and social relationships.

 There are different assessments for ADHD, and for the diagnosis to be confirmed the difficulties must be ongoing, usually from childhood.
-If your child has a developmental disorder, or is simply having a difficult time, or has other conditions that could explain the difficulties, then they may not meet the criteria for ADHD.
+If the person has a developmental disorder, or is simply having a difficult time, or has other conditions that could explain the difficulties, then they may not meet the criteria for ADHD.

 Further reading UKs NHS Pages on ADHD.